 You pay tax on your gross receipts over the Rent-a-Room limit, that is, your gross receipts minus £7,500.

-While we have made every effort to provide accurate and up to date information on our website, the law is constantly changing and affects each person or business in different ways.
-We will not accept liability if you rely solely on this information, professional advice should always be obtained before making a financial decision.
+The information above is correct as at 6th April 2021.
+We cannot accept any liability if you rely solely on this information, professional advice should always be obtained before making a financial decision.